 I am an environmental and social historian of early modern Britain.
-My current research focusses on water in early modern England, and in particular flooding and drainage.
-I am also interested in the history of all manner of pigeons, and have previously published on a range of topics from the Elizabethan settlement to urban fire disasters.
+My current projects focus on water in England, in particular on flooding and drainage as part of a large AHRC grant.
+I have a broad set of interests besides this, and have previously published on a range of topics from the Elizabethan settlement to urban fire disasters.
 With colleagues in the Embodied Emotions research group, I am working on the relationship between environment and emotion in the early modern period, with a particular focus on pigeons.

 I enjoy teaching on a variety of undergraduate and postgraduate modules focussed on early modern history, material culture and public history.
 I am happy to supervise postgraduate students working on early modern environmental, social and agricultural history.
 From September 2017, I am the divisional Student Activities Officer and SSLC co-ordinator.
 In these roles I oversee the Manchester Historian, History's peer mentoring scheme, the History Society, and our student-staff liaison committee.
 I also serve on the board of the Bulletin of the John Rylands Library.

-Prior to joining Manchester as a Lecturer in Early Modern History in September 2016, I was the Eileen Power Economic History Society Junior Research Fellow at the Institute of Historical Research, University of London.
+I joined the History division as a Lecturer in Early Modern History in September 2016.
+Prior to this I was the Eileen Power Economic History Society Junior Research Fellow at the Institute of Historical Research, University of London.
 I completed my BA, MA and PhD in the department of history at the University of Warwick.